-How does modular content differ from traditional content?
+What is modular content and how does it differ from traditional content?

-What are the key benefits of adopting a modular content strategy?
+What are the main benefits of adopting a modular content strategy?

 Can you share a real-world example of modular content in action?